live-clones/lintian/CONTRIBUTING.md

 Submitting changes
 ------------------

+Please prefer to submit your changes to Lintian by creating a [merge-request][merge-request] on [Salsa][salsa].

-Please submit your changes to the Debian Bug Tracker by reporting a bug against the `lintian` package.
-On a Debian system, this can usually be done by using `reportbug`:
+Alternatively, submit your changes to the Debian Bug Tracker by reporting a bug against the `lintian` package  On a Debian system, this can usually be done by using `reportbug`:

     $ reportbug lintian